bobtfish/bobtfish.github.io/source/_posts/2015-03-29-terraform-from-the-ground-up.markdown

 which will read your [~/.aws/credentials file](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files) to pull in a list of all your available availability zones.

-Due to the way terraform currently handles things, [this module](https://github.com/bobtfish/terraform-azs) just exports three variables, a primary, secondary, and (where available) tertiary availability zone (ordered by alphabetical sort).
+Due to the way Terraform currently handles things, [this module](https://github.com/bobtfish/terraform-azs) just exports three variables, a primary, secondary, and (where available) tertiary availability zone (ordered by alphabetical sort).

 ```